 We’ve been working with the Charity Climb for a couple of years.
-Last year they felt that they needed a more inclusive name to help them communicate what they do and who they help.
+In 2018 they felt that they needed a more inclusive name to help them communicate what they do and who they help.
 They commissioned research with a wide range of beneficiaries and health professionals to find out what they were doing well, what they would like the charity to do and if the name Climb was still relevant for the charity today.

 Jo was there when the results of the research were presented and worked with their Chief Exec and their Fundraising & Marketing Manager to translate this feedback into a paper for the Trustee Board outlining naming route and suggested name and strapline options.
 Jo then facilitated the discussion at the next Trustee meeting where the new name and strapline was discussed and developed – it was a real team effort!